simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_09_historization/historization_ENU.md

  check the "Data History: Change log" option in the order settings
 - give users access to the RedoLog object
-- remove module visibility to access the RedoLog object
+- remove module visibility to access the RedoLog object (Delete module filter and show all)
 - copy the `RedoLog-RD` function to create a read-only `RedoLog-R` function **in the Training module**
 - associate the group `TRN_SUPERADMIN` to this function
 - clear the cache and check that you have access to the change log